Bachelor of Arts in Music

 MUSC 388PERSPECTIVES ON GLOBAL MUSIC4

-Applied Music Requirements–must be repeated12
+Applied Music Requirements–Options (must be repeated)9

 INSTRUCTION ON VOICE OR INSTRUMENT